-Yellow Enel is still fighting tooth and nail in OP10 and OP11 meta, remaining a strong Yellow choice among players.
+Yellow Enel is still fighting tooth and nail in OP12 meta, remaining a strong Yellow choice among players.
 The loss of Kingdom Come did make things more difficult for Yellow Enel against slow-paced decks that use high-cost Characters as win conditions, but with the meta shifting to an aggressive playstyle, Yellow Enel is still holding his own against those Leaders, thanks to his Life gain effect.

 This deck uses Yellow’s Trigger cards to gain an edge over opponents, weakening their field and giving opponents a challenge to win the game.
 Leader Enel‘s effect of giving you an extra Life card plays perfectly into your game plan, adding potential Trigger effects to your Life area and forcing more attacks out of the opponent.